AlexandreBrown/WildfirePrediction/README.md

     ```shell
     export PROJ_LIB="$CONDA_PREFIX/share/proj/"
     ```
-1. Update the config to specify where the data is :
+1. Update the config file `config/split_dataset.yaml` to specify where the data is :
     - Set `data.input_data_periods_folders_paths` to a list of string corresponding to the paths to the folder for the range of the input data (eg: '.../2023_2023').
       - This list is the list of all the periods (not just train).
     - Do the same for `data.target_periods_folders_paths`

 1. Run the train script :
     ```shell
-    python -m split_dataset
+    python split_dataset.py
     ```

 Note : The script will generate a json file called `data_split_info.json` under the output directory of the data split.
 This file is used by the training script to load the data so take note of its location.